 Valuations

-The major driver of high transaction activity has been the ever-rising valuations for veterinary practices.
-So why are valuations for individual practices rising?
-It’s due to the pricing that private equity firms are paying for each consolidator when they sell.
-From 2011 to 2013, when there were 8 to 10 consolidators, these companies would sell for approximately 12x profits or EBITDA.
-Today, consolidators sell for double that amount at 22 to 25x profit.
+From 2011 to 2013, when there were 8 to 10 consolidators, the consolidators would sell for approximately 12x profits or EBITDA.
+In late 2021 and early 2022, consolidators sold for double that amount at 22 to 25x profit.
 Meaning, a consolidator in 2012 with $30 million of profit would have sold for around $360 million.
-Today?
+In late 2021?
 That same consolidator would sell for more than $700 million.
+Today, it is unclear where that consolidator would sell because with interest rates rising so much so quickly, the recapitalization or sale market for consolidators has been ‘frozen’ since Spring 2022 – there have been no significant sales of a consolidator since summer 2022.

 Why the High Valuations?